frankc60/jpretty/README.md

 `JSON` data by definition is written as name/value pairs, consisting of a field name (in double quotes), followed by a colon, followed by a value: `{ "name" : "value" }`

-`jpretty` trys to convert data into `json`.
-The following are valid and invalid syntax `jpretty` will convert.
+`jpretty` accepts multiple styles as it converts the input into `json`.
+The following are valid syntax.

 ```js
 //valid